-- Examinations and tests are assessed with grades on the scale 0.0 10.0, accurate to one decimal point, where a 5.5 is the lowest pass grade.
+- 1. Examinations and tests are assessed with grades on the scale 0.0 10.0, accurate to one decimal point, where a 5.5 is the lowest pass grade.
 Practical tests may be assessed with a 'pass' or 'fail'.
 Also, sufficient results of examinations and tests taken in the context of an international exchange at a foreign university will be displayed with a 'pass'.
 A programme component has been passed only if the examinations of all courses that are part of that programme component have been passed.
 Tests assessed with a 'pass' or 'fail' cannot be averaged nor included in the GPA calculation. - 2.
-If grades have to be rounded off and averaged within a course, or between examination parts or to determine the GPA or the classification the following rules apply by default: - grades are averaged according to the weighted average of the credits, where the average is rounded to one decimal place, which are rounded, so 5.45 is rounded to 5.5, a 6.95 a 7.0 a 5.44 a 5.4, etc.; - if examination parts are assessed on the basis of more than one test, then the rule applies that the examination parts are always rounded off to one decimal before subsequent calculations are made. - 3.
-If the examination is assessed on the basis of more than one test, no final grade for the examination will be calculated if one of the test grades is lower than a 5.5.
-In that case the student has failed the examination.
-Tests that can be taken only once per academic year, most likely practical tests such as case reports and team assignments, are exempted from this rule. - 4.
-In case the course manual for a particular course holds additional or other rules to those stated under paragraph 2 or 3, these rules are only valid if published at least two months ahead of the date of a test and under written approval of the Examination Board.
-If these latter provisos are not met the default rules under paragraph 2 or 3 continue to apply. - 5.
-Examination results are registered centrally by the Department for Exam Administration RSM Erasmus University. - 6.
-In derogation from the previous paragraphs of this article, results of examinations and tests taken in the context of an international exchange are established under the authority and responsibility of the foreign university.
+If grades have to be rounded off and averaged within a course, or between examination parts or to determine the GPA or the classification the following rules apply by default: - unless otherwise stated in the study guide or the relevant course manual, grades are averaged according to the weighted average of the credits, where the average is rounded off to the nearest decimal place.
+For example, if rounded off to one decimal place, 5.450 is rounded to 5.5, and 6.9449 is rounded to a 6.9.
+If rounded off to two decimal places (for example to calculate the overall GPA or a cum laude) a 8.2449 is rounded to a 8.24 and a 8.2450 is rounded to a 8.25, etc.; - in case the assessement of a course is based on more than one test, then the rule applies that the separate tests are rounded off at one decimal place and the final grade is rounded to one decimal place.
+All intermediate computations are not rounded off.
+The same applies if the assessment of one test in fact consists of two parts (such as partly multiple-choice questions and partly open questions): both parts must be considered as separate tests.